reneighbor/set-python/README.md

 7. subsetOf(self, setB) - returns true if all items in the set are also in set_b.
 Returns false if it does not.
 8. union(self, setB).
 Creates a new set that contains all elements in both self and setB.
 9. intersect(self, setB).
 Creates a new set that contains all elements that are in both self and setB
-10. differen(self, setB).
+10. difference(self, setB).
 Creates a new set that contains all elements that are in self but not setB

 ### 2. Set up your project and tests with basic "hello world" functionality to make sure everything is wired up.